 Targeting existing and past clients is more cost effective than attracting new ones.
 Once you have established a new client, keep a list with up-to-date contact details.

 - Keep in touch with your clients on a semi-regular basis so they will bear you in mind when they need your services.
 A suggestion would be to send them useful information about tree care/disease/damage etc.

 - Try to build up a history of each client and make a note of it for reference, such as make a note of future work mentioned.
 This kind of foresight in your service will encourage client loyalty.

 - It is more cost effective for you to email your clients so it is advisable to get their email address.

 - Offer a discount for returning clients to encourage them to use your tree surgeon services again.

-- Affiliate with a range of companies that offer services complimenting yours – so when you are called to do a job and your client needs a horticulturalist or a fencing contractor, for example, you can suggest a trusted contact to them.
+- Affiliate with a range of companies that offer complimentary services, so when you are called to do a job and your client needs a horticulturalist or a fencing contractor, for example, you can suggest a trusted contact to them.
 This works both ways; you could be referred new business through your affiliates too.

 Agricultural plant thefts

 It is estimated that millions of UK pounds worth of plant machinery is stolen nationally every year.* This causes disruption to businesses and, inevitably, higher insurance premiums when taking out tree surgeon cover.
-Valuable equipment can be protected by taking some sensible precautions for you to consider.
+Valuable equipment can be protected by taking some sensible precautions.
 Please contact us if you would like a full review and specific recommendations for your business.